Book Appointment or Video Consultation online with top eye doctors

 WHAT IS UVEITIS?

-What is anterior uveitis?Anterior uveitis occurs in the front of the eye.
+It occurs in the front of the eye.
 It is the most common form of uveitis, frequently occurring in young and middle-aged people.
-Many cases occur in healthy people and may only affect one eye but some are associated with rheumatologic, skin, gastrointestinal, lung and infectious diseases.
+Many cases occur in healthy people and may only affect one eye but some are associated with rheumatologic, skin, gastrointestinal, lung, and infectious diseases.

-What is intermediate uveitis?Intermediate uveitis is commonly seen in young adults.
-The center of the inflammation often appears in the vitreous (see diagram).
+It is commonly seen in young adults.
+The center of the inflammation often appears in the vitreous.
 It has been linked to several disorders including, sarcoidosis and multiple sclerosis.